Curing velocity superselection in non-relativistic QED by restriction to a lightcone: Abstract

 \section{Abstract}

 It is physically expected that plane-wave configurations of the electron in QED induce disjoint representations of the algebra of the electromagnetic fields.
 This phenomenon of velocity superselection, which is one aspect of the infrared problem, is mathematically well established in non-relativistic (Pauli-Fierz type) models of QED.
 We show that velocity superselection can be resolved in such models by restricting the electron states to the subalgebra of the fields localized in the future lightcone.
-Such analysis turns out to be meaningful in the non-relativistic setting and provides evidence in favour of the Buchholz-Roberts approach to infrared problems.
+This actually follows from a more general statement about equivalence of GNS representations for coherent states of the algebra of the {\bc future} lightcone in free electromagnetism.
+Our analysis turns out to be meaningful in the non-relativistic setting and provides evidence in favour of the Buchholz-Roberts approach to infrared problems.